t-w/t-w.github.io/_posts/2022-03-09-diskless_debian_11_pxe_nbd.markdown

 The simplest way is to put it as the only thing on the tftp server (to the tftp's main export directory) - you do not have to do anything more then - Debian installer should load and start.

-I have decided to put the installer into some subdirectory (as have more things available on tftp / pxelinux).
+I have decided to put the installer into some subdirectory (as I have more things available on tftp / pxelinux).
-The installer put into eg. `debian-installer/11/i386` (under tftp server path!) require adding the following section in your PXELINUX config:
+The installer put into eg. `debian-installer/11/i386` (under tftp server path) require adding the following section in your PXELINUX config:
 ```
 LABEL PXE_Debian_11_i386_Installer
    CONFIG debian-installer/11/i386/debian-installer/i386/pxelinux.cfg/default debian-installer/11/i386/debian-installer/i386/
 ```
-The network debian installer is not booting well from a subdirectory (why oh why???).
+However, the original network debian installer is not booting well from a subdirectory (why oh why???).
 It requires the following modifications:
 1. Adding the symbolic link:
 ```
 $ cd debian-installer/11/i386/debian-installer/i386/pxelinux.cfg/
 $ ln -s ../ debian-installer
 ```
-2. Change the Debian's `pxelinux.cfg/default` to use relative paths, ie. replace:
+2. Changing the Debian's `pxelinux.cfg/default` to use relative paths, ie. replace:
 ```
 path debian-installer/i386/boot-screens/
 include debian-installer/i386/boot-screens/menu.cfg